parthian-sterlet/gromosega/README.md

 8. output file -list of all WG integer values (0 or 1) marking gene satisfying the criterion on down-regulated DEGs, {adjusted p-value < 0.05 & log2(FoldChange) < -1.
 9. output file -list of all WG integer values (0 or 1) marking gene satisfying the criterion on not-DEGs, {adjusted p-value > 0.05 &  0.8 < FoldChange) < 1.25.

+## Second step
-## Second step, select_lines01.cpp select the lines of pre-computed TFBS motif recognition data for all up-/down-regulated DEGs and not-DEGs from the RNA-seq data.
+select_lines01.cpp selects the lines of pre-computed TFBS motif recognition data for all up-/down-regulated DEGs and not-DEGs from the RNA-seq data.
 1. input file - any table of X rows (input table).
 2. input file - file with X rows, in each row only one symbol 0 or 1 (input list).
 3. output file - filtered input table containing only rows respecting 1 values in the input list (argument #2).

+## Main analysis step
-## Main analysis, minimax.cpp implements the GA search of motif groups.
+minimax.cpp implements the GA search of motif groups.
 1. input file - motif recognition table of -Log<sub>10</sub>(ERR) values for up- or down-regulated DEGs (they are required two separate runs).
 2. input file - motif recognition table of -Log<sub>10</sub>(ERR) values for not-DEGs.
 3. input file - list of motif names (for Jaspar these are TF names, for Hocomoco - motif IDs), this list includes Mtot motifs, Mtot is total number of motifs in the input library.
 Currently, for H. sapiens / M.musculus, A. thaliana and D. melanogaster these numbers are 1595/1245 ([Hocomoco v14](https://hocomoco14.autosome.org/)), 740 ([Jaspar Plants](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) and 239 {238 ([Jaspar Insects](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) + 1 ([Hocomoco v14](https://hocomoco14.autosome.org/), TBP)}..